Local Real Ale Guide

 Refurbished to a high standard and popular with hotel guests and diners but also welcoming to those just visiting for a drink in the smart bar area or patio.Historic England Entry: 1069666

 The pub reopened on Friday, 18th February, under new management.
 So, some of the information in this WhatPub entry may be out of date.

 This 15th-century public house can be found by the medieval Barbican and old toll bridge.

 Its low ceilings, wooden beams and brick walls create an old world feel, providing a congenial ambience for locals and tourists alike.
 Relax by the windows and watch the world go by, or sit in the back courtyard overlooking the river - not to be missed on a summer’s day.
 There's also a cosy, carpeted, snug, if you want to get away from the crowds.

-Three or four real ales feature, one from the Kent brewery Mad Cat.
-Real cider is from Westons and Thatchers.
+Two real ales feature, including one from the Kent brewery Mad Cat.

 Regular live music events are held.

 - Fleur de Lis

 6-8 Delf Street